econnet/econ/econ-1.0.rst

 - production (`SOP`_'s, `DMR`_, `DHF`_, ...)
 - marketing

-The repo is a communication channel.
+The repo is also a communication channel.

 The repo links profit with work via content.
 It records and provides information about